 Traditionally the food is Japanese kaiseki cuisine, but some ryokan offer a Continental style breakfast.
 You can expect dishes like fish, grilled meat, Japanese hot pot, miso soup, and more!
 Many times, these ingredients are in-season and are locally sourced from the region.
-Also, be prepared for a culinary adventure with notorious dishes like natto (納豆), or fermented soybeans, known for its viscous consistency and definitive taste!
+Also, be prepared for a culinary adventure with notorious dishes like natto (納豆), or fermented soybeans known for their viscous consistency and definitive taste!

 Japanese hospitality, known as omotenashi, is in a league of its own.
 And you can find the best example of Japanese hospitality in a ryokan.
 Take the check-in process, for example.
 Upon arrival, the ryokan staff will ask when you would like dinner and breakfast.
 Then, they will show you to your room and give you a tour if necessary.
 And at some point, either in the lobby or in your room, they will serve you tea with traditional Japanese sweets called wagashi (和菓子).
 Japanese hospitality is something you need to experience.